Aliases for RFX5 Gene

 GeneCards Summary for RFX5 Gene

-RFX5 (Regulatory Factor X, 5 (Influences HLA Class II Expression)) is a Protein Coding gene.
-Diseases associated with RFX5 include mhc class ii deficiency and malaria.
-Among its related pathways are Tuberculosis and Allograft rejection.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity.
+RFX5 (Regulatory Factor X5) is a Protein Coding gene.
+Diseases associated with RFX5 include Bare Lymphocyte Syndrome, Type Ii and Severe Combined Immunodeficiency.
+Among its related pathways are Tuberculosis and Primary immunodeficiency.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and RNA polymerase II proximal promoter sequence-specific DNA binding.
+An important paralog of this gene is RFX7.